gamefuldev/website/content/news/tonalities-the-first-7-days.md

 In terms of marketing, I tried to participate in #FollowFriday on X/Twitter to encourage more people to try the game but with a small following and an unwillingness to pay Elon for a blue tick I think the effectiveness of this approach will be pretty negligible.
 A better plan is needed, and to try to remedy this I took some time to watch [Michelle Lega's No-Budget DIY Marketing for Indie Games video from this year's GDC conference](https://www.youtube.com/watch?v=NWyZlGMysH8).

 Learn today, market more tomorrow!

+### Day 3 - Running total: 9 units sold / 2 units refunded

+- Took part in screenshot saturday
+- Wrote a press release and sent it to Indie DB and Games Press
+- Spent time improving the copy on the steam page and itch.io pages

+### Day 4 - Running total: 10 units sold / 2 units refunded

+- I spent time on Reddit having discussions with other indie game devs in /r/gamedev, to try to gain insights from them about how they try to market their games.
+- Responded to a post from the indie diarist podcast host Anthony about the difficulties indie developers face when trying to market a game.
+From there I decided to reach out to him directly to see if I could share my story from Tonalities on his podcast.

+### Day 5 - Running total: 10 units sold / 2 units refunded

+Had a lovely email exchange with Anthony at the Indie Diarist and set a tentative date of November 10th to appear on his show and discuss the podcast.
+Updated all of the screenshots on the Steam store page with newer and shinier examples.